EC-WebDevGroup/stk_reunion_project/README.md

 8/18
 Made links larger on small screen.  moved column definitions for append area from index.html to append functions.
 Cleaned up append strings for readibility.
+Still needs more complete meta tags.

+8/30
+Created 'if' statement for message creation for 'no text' condition.
+Added facebook link from Nancy.
+Validated index.html, script.js and style.css, and noted any remaining errors.
+Still not sure how to best implement sponsors and attendees.
+Still need meta-data.

+8/31
+fixed problem with textbox for new messages.  was not centered; needed bootstrap columns.
+Changed columns for logo to 4/4/4, to make smaller, so it will show more completely.

+9/1
+Added 'use-strict'.
+I broke showMessages().
+Fixed it by declaring 'var i' instead of 'i' in the 'for' loop.

+9/2
+Made photos 200x200px.

+9/4
+Added 'collapse' to menu and side columns.
+Used function from 'http://stackoverflow.com/questions/18767789/how-to-automatically-collapse-panel-on-small-device-in-bootstrap' to cause collapse with small screen-size.

+9/5
+All small-screen nav is now on menu button that appears @ 676px or less.
+Added removeHeading() to clear screen completely before appending, and showSponsors() to append what is normally in sidebar.
+Facebook link does href to new tab.
+Remaining: How to finally handle sponsors and attendess; server-side functions for registration, login, displaying and creating messages.